 At the end of the exit counseling session, students take a test that helps to identify those who may need additional counseling.

 Default prevention intervention techniques generally take two full cohort reporting periods to see results.
-As in the above case study,procedures and policies that were implemented in 1996 and 1997 impacted the default rates in 98 and 99.
+As in the above case study, procedures and policies that were implemented in year #1 and year #2 impacted the default rates in year #3 and year #4.
 Schools should not look for immediate cohort improvements.
 Immediate results can be viewed in the number of delinquent borrowers showing up on reports and how those delinquent borrowers are progressing towards claims status.

 - This is a dramatic improvement and each school will experience different results.
 Past performance is no guarantee for future performance

-Bad Trend: Illustrates students entering delinquency status at the same pace; however, they are all progressing towards default at
+- Bad Trend: Illustrates students entering delinquency status at the same pace; however, they are all progressing towards default at an equal pace.

-- DefaultPrevention.com will continue to evaluate and analyze its default prevention area to improve its success in addressing the issue
+- DPI evaluates and analyzes its default prevention area to improve its success in addressing the issue of default prevention

-- Creating online debt management seminars for DefaultPrevention.com students.
+- Creating online debt management seminars for DPI students.

 - Providing instant messaging capabilities for all members.